Popkornium18/audiotag/README.md

 * **{D}**: Discnumber
 * **{Y}**: Year

 You do _not_ have to add the extension to the pattern.
-Pytagger adds the extension to the output file name for you.
+Audiotag adds the extension to the output file name for you.

 ```
 $ ls
 01-at_giza.flac  02-flight_of_the_eagle.flac

-$ pytagger rename -p "{N} - {T}" *.flac
+$ audiotag rename -p "{N} - {T}" *.flac

 $ ls
 '1 - At Giza.flac'  '2 - Flight of the Eagle.flac'